Dominus77/yii2-fontawesome-iconpicker/README.md

 Renders a [Font Awesome v5 Icon Picker](https://itsjavi.com/fontawesome-iconpicker/) widget for Yii2.

+## Note
+> If you want to support font avesome version 4 then use widget version 2

 ## Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).